 Unfunded legislative requirements and mandates continue to drain agency resources.
-Changes in federal and state laws and regulations have the potential to change agency responsibilities and the continued downsizing of the federal government will potentially shift additional responsibilities to state agencies.
+Changes in federal and state laws and regulations have the potential to change agency responsibilities and the continued downsizing of the federal government and local governments will potentially shift additional responsibilities to state agencies.
 Employee workloads are expected to increase without the benefit of increased resources.